nf-core/eager/docs/usage.md

 ### `--bamutils_softclip`

 By default, nf-core/eager uses hard clipping and sets clipped bases to `N` with quality `!` in the BAM output.
 Turn this on to use soft-clipping instead, masking reads at the read ends respectively using the CIGAR string.

+## Library-Type Parameters

+These parameters are required in some cases, e.g. when performing in-solution SNP capture protocols (390K,1240K, ...) for population genetics for example.
+Make sure to specify the required parameters in such cases.

+### `--snpcapture` false

+This is by default set to `false`, but can be turned on to calculate on target metrics automatically for you.
+Note, that this requires setting `--bedfile` with the target SNPs simultaneously.

+### `--bedfile`

+Can be used to set a path to a BED file (3/6 column format) to calculate capture target efficiency on the fly.
+Will not be used without `--bedfile` set as parameter.

+## Automatic Resubmission
+By default, if a pipeline step fails, EAGER2 will resubmit the job with twice the amount of CPU and memory.
+This will occur two times before failing.